 - Rapid mood swings

 Some enablers will ignore these warning signs in an effort to protect their pride and avoid facing the truth.
-Pretending your loved one isn’t struggling with addiction and expecting their negative behaviors to change will passively encourage them to continue their drug use.
-And it’s also possible that your avoidant approach will make your loved one feel more isolated and hesitant to reach out for help.
+Pretending your loved one isn’t struggling with drug addiction and expecting their negative behaviors to change will passively encourage them to continue their drug and alcohol use.
+It’s also possible your avoidant approach will make your loved one feel more isolated and hesitant to reach out for addiction help.

 Helping with their expenses – Much of your loved one’s income is probably spent on drugs or alcohol to fuel their addiction.
 Unknowingly, you might be enabling them by paying monthly bills and rent or covering their financial hardships.
 As difficult as it may be, stop lending them money and hold them accountable for their actions.